k2d2o2/interpreter-skeleton/README.md

 ## Intellij Settings
  * Install Antlr4 plugin
- * Add target/scala-2.12/src_managed/main/antlr4 into File - settings - Build, Execution, Deployment - Compiler - Excludes
  * Run "./sbt compile" or "sbt.bat - compile" or "compile" using sbt shell
+ * Unmark source target/scala-2.12/src_managed/main/antlr4 in File - Project Structure - Modules if you want to build project with intellij
+ ** you should do this job every time you refresh sbt in Intellij

 ## Target Language
 ### extension